View Marine Life Exhibits with a Tour of Monterey Bay Aquarium

-See underwater adventures and world-class marine life without getting wet at one of the most famous aquariums in the world.
-The Monterey Bay Aquarium is known for their larger than life exhibits, awe-inspiring kelp forest habitats, and countless sea creatures, representing 623 separate named species on display like sea otters, sharks, free floating jellies, sea turtles, and seahorses.
+Enjoy underwater adventures and get a closer look at exotic marine life without getting wet at one of the most famous aquariums in the world.
+The Monterey Bay Aquarium is known for their larger than life exhibits, awe-inspiring kelp forest habitats, and countless sea creatures, representing 623 separate named species including sea otters, sharks, free-floating jellies, sea turtles, and seahorses.
 The aquarium receives a high circulation of fresh ocean water and is also one of the very few aquariums in the world to exhibit both bluefin and yellowfin tuna.
-Make sure to take a behind-the-scenes tour, catch a daily show, or view a feeding at this popular Monterey, CA attraction.
+Be sure to take a behind-the-scenes tour, catch a daily show, or view a feeding at this popular Monterey, CA attraction.

-What type of exhibits does the Aquarium have?
+What type of exhibits does the Monterey Bay Aquarium have?

-Among the aquarium's numerous exhibits, two must see favorites include The Open Sea Exhibit showcasing life in the open ocean from sharks to turtles swimming around, and the Giant Kelp Forest, an underwater forest, making it the tallest aquarium exhibit in the world.
-Special exhibits include Viva Baja, Life on the Edge, showcasing animals along the coast of Baja, California.
+Among the aquarium's numerous exhibits, two must-see favorites include The Open Sea Exhibit showcasing life in the open ocean from sharks to turtles swimming around, and the Giant Kelp Forest, an underwater forest, which is the tallest aquarium exhibit in the world.
+Special exhibits include Viva Baja - Life on the Edge, showcasing animals along the coast of Baja, California.